KEISIN/GL/README.md

-I displayed various stars on the screen.
+I will displayed various stars on the screen.